Facebook Shows Why We Need to Rethink Data Security

 Data Breaches On The Rise

-Of course, this is not the first time that we’ve seen a major breach of user information.
+Of course, this is not the first time that we’ve seen a major breach of user information or a need to rethink data security.
 In the first half of 2018 alone, approximately 291 records were stolen or exposed every single second.

 With this increase in data breaches, users are counting on platforms to do a better job at least notifying them if their data has been compromised.
 And it’s not just because it’s the right thing to do.
 The General Data Protection Regulation requires that they do.
 It has clear security and data breach notification requirements.

 As per the GDPR enacted last May in the European Union, companies have a 72 hour notification period.
 It requires that they inform the people promptly from “awareness” about a breach.